A Film to Digital Comparison

-If you are reading this, then I can tell you that I really hate the Zenfolio blogging platform.
+If you are reading this, then I can tell you that I really hate the Zenfolio blogging platform (one of the many reasons why I’m now using WordPress).
 I had left the edit window open on my iPad from a couple of days ago, before I wrote the text of the post describing these images.
 I hit the “Save and Close” button not realizing what I was doing, and now my published post is gone

 forever.
 I don’t know if I can bear to re-write it-I’ve dumped that topic from my brain and moved on.
 Would it be too difficult for Zenfolio to add a reminder about over-writing a Published blog post?
 Fortunately I was able to bring up a cached copy of the page from my regular laptop.
 Whew!

 While writing my last blog post, I remembered that I had captured some comparison images back in 2017, but I had never done that comparison.
 At the time, I was still trying to figure out what to do with my negatives-flatbed scanner or digital camera for digitizing and how to convert them to positives.
 When I looked back at these images, I was frankly surprised at how good the film images look compared to the digital images, and I realized that the shortcomings in this set of film images are the result of using lenses 50+ years old.
 The film itself is outstanding.